luisgasco/opennoisemonitoringnetwork/README.md

 ## You may also like...

-- [Ropensky](https://github.com/luisgasco/Ropensky) - R library to get data from OpenSky Network API.
+- [openskyr](https://github.com/luisgasco/openskyr) - R library to get data from OpenSky Network API.
+- [Noytext](https://github.com/luisgasco/noytext) - A web-based platform for annotating short-text documents to be used in applied text-mining based research.

 ---